oliverw/miningcore/README.md

 - Runs on Linux and Windows
 - [Gitter Channel](https://gitter.im/miningcore/Lobby)

 ### Supported Coins

 In our wiki we have a complete list of supported coins.

 [Checkout the coins list here](https://github.com/minernl/miningcore/wiki/Supported-Coins)

-#### Ethereum

-Miningcore implements the [Ethereum stratum mining protocol](https://github.com/nicehash/Specifications/blob/master/EthereumStratum_NiceHash_v1.0.0.txt) authored by NiceHash.
-This protocol is implemented by all major Ethereum miners.

-- Claymore Miner must be configured to communicate using this protocol by supplying the <code>-esm 3</code> command line option
-- Genoil's ethminer must be configured to communicate using this protocol by supplying the <code>-SP 2</code> command line option

-#### ZCash

-- Pools needs to be configured with both a t-addr and z-addr (new configuration property "z-address" of the pool configuration element)
-- First configured zcashd daemon needs to control both the t-addr and the z-addr (have the private key)
-- To increase the share processing throughput it is advisable to increase the maximum number of concurrent equihash solvers through the new configuration property "equihashMaxThreads" of the cluster configuration element.
-Increasing this value by one increases the peak memory consumption of the pool cluster by 1 GB.
-- Miners may use both t-addresses and z-addresses when connecting to the pool

 ### Donations